Agnes Wright Spring: Equality as a Matter of Course

 Spring’s historical significance in the West continued to grow throughout her career.
 After moving back to Colorado in the 1940s, she began working with the Colorado State Historical Society.
 Spring was first appointed interim state historian of Colorado for the year 1950; later she was appointed state historian of Colorado from 1954 to 1963.
 This accomplishment along with her contributions in Wyoming and her career as an author created an impressive mark on the historical collections and literature of Colorado and Wyoming.

 - “Agnes Wright Spring: She Made History Herself.”
 Spring – Biographical.
 The Wyoming State Archives.
-Cheyenne, Wyoming.
-Accessed September 25, 2019.
+Cheyenne, Wyoming, accessed Sept.
+25, 2019.

 - Curtis, Olga.
 “The Beloved Historian.”
 Empire Magazine (October 1979).